$2.8+ Billion in Research Expenditures in FY 2015

 University of Illinois System

 Texas A&M System

-UT System ranks second in the nation in R&D expenditures among university systems.
-The University of California System is number one nationally ($5.5 billion).
-However, UT System’s growth in research expenditures outpaced the UC System from FY 2009 to FY 2013—17% compared to 11%.
+UT System ranks second in the nation in R&D expenditures among public university systems.
+The University of California System is number one nationally ($5.6 billion).
+However, UT System’s growth in research expenditures outpaced the UC System from FY 2009 to FY 2015—18% compared to 12%.

 Growth in research and development expenditures is one indication that The University of Texas System is constantly working to fulfill an important piece of its mission—to engage in high-quality, innovative research that brings about the discovery, dissemination and application of knowledge.

 There are many examples of the impact that UT System’s R&D expenditures have had on a state, national, and global scale.
 Increasing expenditure levels at UT MD Anderson Cancer Center (UTMDA) have helped it to achieve and maintain its status as one of the top cancer centers in the world.
 UTMDA is responsible for more than one-third of all new FDA-approved cancer drugs and conducts more cancer trials than any institution in the world.
 Expenditures at UT Medical Branch enabled them to take a leading role in developing treatments and vaccines for global infectious diseases, including Ebola, through their Galveston National Laboratory—the only operational BioSafety Level 4 national lab on a university campus in the United States.
 The UT System is also the only university system in the nation to have received four Clinical and Translational Science Awards from the National Institutes of Health for proven success in quickly bringing the drugs and therapies that are discovered to patients.